MoserMichael/python-obj-system/gen-iterator.md

 >> fibonacci number: 55
 >> fibonacci number: 89
 ```

+Why do we have this distinction between iterator factories and iterable objects?
+One advantage is to have an independent sequence of objects for each occurence of a for loop.
+This distinction helps to prevents accidents, when the same iterator factory object is used in more than one for loop.

 An even better example: we want an iterable object, that returns a given number of fibonacci numbers, then stops the iteration, once all values have been returned.